That's right, Johnny Donovan, the handsome Walter E. Williams filling in.

 And I asked him, what would you have done to save the stagecoach driver's job?

-I mean, what would you have done to save the ice man's job?
+I mean, what would you have done to save the Iceman's job?

 Let me finish.

-What that means is that as progress is made, some jobs go away and other jobs take its place.
+He says with Schumpeter, what that means is that as progress is made, some jobs go away and other jobs take its place.

-For example, in nineteen seventy-two, the communications industry hired four hundred and seventy-four thousand uh long distance telephone operators.
+For example, in 1972, the communications industry hired 474,000 long-distance telephone operators.

-Today they hired less than sixty thousand.
+Today, they hired less than 60,000.

-Now all those jobs have been destroyed.
+Now, all those jobs have been destroyed.

-Today there are a hundred billion.
+Today, there are 100 billion.

 So technology has replaced those workers.

-Well, should they lament that?
+Should they lament that?

-The the middle class is being completely destroyed.
+The middle class is being completely destroyed.

-If you walk around a big city, it's there's something going on and I used to quote your words almost word for word.
+If you walk around a big city, there's something going on.

-And it's not it's not coming to pass.
+And it's not coming to pass.

-The the price of things is so high now that the bottom rung on the economic ladder the price of what is so high?
+The price of things is so high now that the bottom rung on the economic ladder.

 Okay, what's a gallon of milk go for?